Office of International Programs

 - Occasional group meals; and

-- Planned trips and activities throughout the UK with the Loyola coordinator.
+- Planned trips and activities throughout the UK with the Loyola center staff.

 Students’ expenses in the United Kingdom will vary greatly depending on how much they travel, shop and go out at night.
 Newcastle is a very affordable city and the cost of living is considered low.
 However, most students will schedule trips over to the European continent as often as they can afford.
 The range for how much students spent overall last semester was $3,000–$6,000 USD.
 That is all inclusive of entertainment, traveling, food, shopping, and textbooks.
 It is a large range, but again, will depend on how much your student travels, drinks and eats in restaurants.